c0ded00d1e12/ecen224/_labs/command-line.md

 ### Shell Challenge

-In the lab repo, uncompress the `challenge.tar.gz` package.
+To round out your shell learning experience, you are **required** to complete the shell challenge.
+In the lab repo, uncompress the `challenge.tar.xz` package.
 (You may want to Google on how to do this.)
 Complete the challenge at each level to beat this challenge.

+**To ensure this is graded successfully, make sure you commit the decompressed files!**

 ## Lab Submission
 - Answer the questions in the `README.md`.